-June 5-16; June 19-30, 12:30-3:30 pm.
-The summer reading camps are designed to help children who are reluctant and struggling readers improve literacy skills and become more confident students.
-However, the camp offers an opportunity to enrich reading skills for those who do not require intervention.
+The summer reading camps are designed to help children improve literacy skills and become more confident students.
+The camp offers an opportunity to enrich reading skills for students, whether or not they are struggling at reading.
 Each child is helped to read books of their choosing and encouraged to develop a love of learning.
 The children receive personal attention in a "failure-free" setting.
 Skills that help children become better and more confident readers are emphasized throughout the day’s activities.
 Undergraduate students attending Texas A&M University-Corpus Christi serve as teachers for the camp.
 Camp participants work in small groups, where they experience writing, pleasure reading, phonics, encoding and decoding, reading comprehension and other reading strategies that accommodate various learning styles.
-In addition, TAMUCC Liberal Art Students will be teaching dance one day a week in the afternoons.